verhas/License3j/readme.md

 ## License3j REPL application

+The repl application is NOT part of the `license3j.jar` file.
+It is available as a separate JAR from https://github.com/verhas/license3jrepl.
 To start the repl (Read Evaluate Print Loop) using the Java command:

 ```
-$ java -cp license3j-3.0.0.jar javax0.license3j.Repl
+$ java -jar license3jrepl.jar
 ```

-The actual JAR file that has to be on the classpath is the license3j library jar file.
 You do not need any other library or class on the classpath.
-The JAR file does not contain a manifest to select a special class as main class.
-You have to specify the class containing the `public static void main()` method on the command line.
-That is `javax0.license3j.Repl`.

 The application is interactive and it reads the commands from te console and writes the output to the standard output.
 If the console is not